 A Pioneering Vision for Life After High School

-Its history is rooted in innovation, persistence, and a belief that independence is something that can be taught, practiced, and earned over time.
+Its history is rooted in innovation, persistence, and the belief that independence is not simply expected — it can be taught, practiced, and achieved over time.

 Foundations at Brehm Preparatory School